Click any photos to enlarge

 Leigh Stephens www.leighstephens.net

 Domenic Priore's book, "Riot on Sunset Strip: Rock 'n' Roll's Last Stand in Hollywood" is out this week, nine years in the making.
-Here is some information on the book.
+Here is a review of the book.

 Hi, Your site is wonderful!
 You are absolutely right it was an indescribable time!
 It was FABULOUS!!!
 I was on the strip everyday working, and out occasionally in 66 & early 67.I was basically an 19 year old single mom .My husband got busted as soon as we moved out there, from Philadelphia.
 I was a Make-Up artist at Peter Young's Beauty Salon on Sunset near Doheny.
 I I had long red hair and all the guys knew me as the girl with the hair, and the kid .I looked a lot like Cher ,and I was always mistaken for a girl named, Ronnie.
 Did you know her?
 She had to have been very popular!
 I remember going to Omnibus, it was behind the Whiskey.
 Am I right?
 Anyway ,you made my day!
 Thanks again...Rose P.S.
 I remember at The Mothers Of Invention Concert at the Fillmore in LA.....Frank Zappa my fellow Sicilian!!! chopping up a sofa and EATING it! firstname.lastname@example.org